-The modeled transverse distribution of the cloud trapped in the quadrupole magnet at a time immediately preceding the return of the train is shown in Fig. 9.
-The trapped electrons are concentrated in four quadrants near the beam outside of a central depletion zone of 2 cm diameter, consistent with the trapping probability distribution shown in Fig. 7 and the non-adiabaticity in the central and diagonal regions.
+The modeled transverse distribution of the cloud trapped in the quadrupole magnet is shown at a time immediately preceding the return of the train in Fig. 8.
+The trapped electrons are concentrated in four quadrants near the beam outside of a central depletion zone of 2 cm radius, consistent with the trapping probability distribution shown in Fig. 7 and the non-adiabaticity in the central and diagonal regions.
 The median energy of the trapped electrons is about 50 eV.